Stifling heat and humidity suffocating Quebec to start the week

 Stay hydrated, Environment Canada warns

-And that is of concern, especially for people with chronic health conditions, older people and young children, Pellerin said, explaining that fatigue accumulates in the body and the warmer temperatures at night don't allow for recovery.
+That is a concern, especially for people with chronic health conditions, older people and young children, Pellerin said, explaining that fatigue accumulates in the body and the warmer temperatures at night don't allow for recovery.

 With that in mind, the weather agency is reminding people to stay hydrated and drink lots of water, even before feeling thirsty.